streaming-across-network/360_video_streaming_across_the_network/README.md

 ## Setting up 360 Camera (model GoPro Max):

-You can find the instructions for connecting via the "Quick App" on the "presentation_360video.pdf" (Appendix-section down below).
+You can find the instructions for connecting via the "Quick App" on the "presentation_360video.pdf" [appendix-section down below](https://github.com/streaming-across-network/360_video_streaming_across_the_network/blob/master/presentation_360video.pdf)..

 Any other RTMP compatible camera will work too.